x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 ~~~
 ANS:
-The benefits are X...the drawbacks are Y.  The system could be improved by
+The overall benefit is that the jello interacts with its environment in a fairly
-the utilization of better integration methods beyond RK4 to give a more realistic
+realistic fashion; the drawbacks (at least in my system) is that it appears to slightly hover above the ground and not be quite as affected by gravity/spring forces the way that I've seen a jello cube; additionally, if dropping from a certain height, there should be a mechanism to make the jello cube actually break structural integrity and fall into multiple pieces.

-simulation; granted, more realism/accuracy is probably not needed given the nature of this project, as opposed to a NASA simulation testing the capabilities of a spacecraft.
+The system could be improved by the utilization of better integration methods beyond RK4 to give a more realistic simulation; granted, more realism/accuracy is probably not needed given the nature of this project, as opposed to something like a NASA simulation testing the capabilities of a spacecraft.
 ~~~

 3.What are some example systems you could model with Mass-spring simulations?